Lead author: Courtney Olson-Chen, MD, with the Perinatal Transmission Prevention Guideline Committee, August 2020

 Vaginal Delivery With HIV Viral Load <1000 copies/mL

 Clinicians are strongly encouraged to perform HIV RNA testing within 4 weeks of a patient’s expected delivery date.
-If an HIV viral load <1000 copies/mL is detected, then a vaginal delivery as detailed in the DHHS guidelines under Transmission and Mode of Delivery is recommended, and intrapartum intravenous zidovudine should be considered if HIV viral load is between 50 and 999 copies/mL.
+If an HIV viral load <1000 copies/mL is detected, then a vaginal delivery as detailed in the DHHS guidelines under Intrapartum Care for Women with HIV is recommended, and intrapartum intravenous zidovudine should be considered if HIV viral load is between 50 and 999 copies/mL.
 Invasive fetal monitoring should be avoided in such individuals, and cesarean delivery should be reserved for the standard obstetrical indications.

 If a pregnant patient’s HIV viral load is ≥1000 copies/mL in the 4 weeks prior to delivery, a scheduled cesarean delivery is recommended [ACOG 2018a].
 If there is no documented HIV RNA level within 4 weeks of delivery, cesarean delivery may be preferred, especially if the patient reports lack of adherence to ART during pregnancy or has missed prenatal visits.
 Cesarean delivery is considered good practice in such cases because this mode of delivery has been associated with a decreased risk of perinatal HIV transmission [Andiman, et al. 1999].
 Without documented evidence of HIV viral suppression close to the time of delivery, there is a lack of reassurance that vaginal delivery would be a safe alternative to cesarean delivery.
 In pregnant patients who have a history of nonadherence with medical care, and particularly with ART, the potential for perinatal HIV transmission cannot be ignored, and a planned cesarean delivery before the onset of labor should be strongly considered.